A wonderful way to foster creative expression in your classroom!

 - Change up the location of the easel – put it by a window or near another easel.

-- Spark ideas for the children to consider as they paint by: adding music in the back ground; placing a flower on a table nearby; making suggestions based on book read; putting a small picture at the top of the easel or nearby for viewing.
+- Spark ideas for the children to consider as they paint by adding music in the background, placing a flower on a table nearby, making suggestions based on a book read, putting a small picture at the top of the easel or nearby for inspiration.

 - Let two children paint together.